JohnstoneKats/SequencingDataAnalysis/RNA-seq/RNA-seqREADME.md

 Method for quantifying RNA expression levels.

 ## Getting Started

 The following walk-through provides an example of the analysis pipeline for RNA-seq data.
 For the purposes of this example, we will be starting with demultiplexed fastq files.
 These files have been sequenced single ended 75bp at approximately 20 million paired reads per sample.

 The PeterMac bioinformatics core automatically applies Seqliner2.0 pipeline to the Fastq files to produce .bam and .bai files. if you wish to start with these skip to the **Counting Reads** section.

-The packages used have been referenced at the end, the majority of this analysis is from the user manuals linked below, with only slight deviations from default settings.
+The software used have been referenced at the end, the majority of this analysis is based on the user manuals linked below, with only slight deviations from default settings.

 ### Library preparation